Top 35 Android Interview Questions and Answers

 • Location data spoofing.

-DDMS is integrated with the Android studio.
+DDMS is integrated with Android Studio.
 To launch the DDMS, you need to open the Android Device Monitor (ADM) first and then click on the DDMS menu button.
-Once DDMS is launched, then on the left-hand side the list of connected devices is displayed along with the processes which are running on each device.
+Once DDMS is launched, on the left-hand side, the list of connected devices is displayed along with the processes that are running on each device.

 With the help of DDMS, you can debug both on real devices and emulators.